60dimension/IELTS-Vocabularies/Vocabulary02.md

 She resolved to report the matter to the hospital's nursing supervisor.

-He is a very rigorous man, very persnickety.
+He is a very rigorous man, very pernickety.

 Iran remains an enigma to the outside world.